srlabs/Certiception/README.md

 ![Certiception from an attacker's perspective](./documentation/images/how_attackers_see_it.png)

+fyi, we are still improving the stability in different test lab setups with regards to what accounts are used for the setup tasks.
+If you wanna try it out, probably best to wait a week more :)

 ## Background

 In our Red Team and Incident Management engagements we regularly observe that lateral movement and privilege escalation go undetected.